m3g/JuliaNotes.jl/docs/src/anonymous.md

 solver (generic function with 1 method)
 ```

-Then, for example, let us define a function that depends on three constant parameters besides that the variable `x`:
+Then, let us define a function that depends on three constant parameters besides that the variable `x`:
 ```julia-repl
 julia> const a, b, c = 1, 2, 3;